What QuickBooks does

 There's a real case for starting with CostLoop alone if you're a micro-business, freelancer, or solo operator who:

-• Doesn't have payroll to run
+- Doesn't have payroll to run

-• Has simple income and expense patterns that a bank statement covers
+- Has simple income and expense patterns that a bank statement covers

-• Uses an accountant quarterly who handles the bookkeeping separately
+- Uses an accountant quarterly who handles the bookkeeping separately

-• Needs to get software costs under control before adding more overhead
+- Needs to get software costs under control before adding more overhead

 CostLoop gives you a clear view of what your software stack costs, which tools are pulling their weight, and what's renewing before it renews.
-That alone is a meaningful improvement for most small businesses, without the full complexity of accounting software setup.
+That alone is a meaningful improvement for most small and medium businesses, without the full complexity of accounting software setup.

 When your business grows to the point where you need proper P&L statements, payroll, or multi-entity accounting - that's when accounting software earns its place.
 CostLoop scales with you regardless.